9 Important Technology Trends (2022-2025)

 Nuro has struck delivery agreements with Domino’s and Kroger, but according to the CEO its tech isn’t yet ready to start delivering pizzas and groceries.

-Search interest in Nuro has been growing over time.
+Search interest in Nuro has grown 84% in five years.

 AnyBotics makes dog-sized robots that can climb stairs — since they have legs.